-Shallow water solver
+Shallow water hydrodynamics#

 The (augmented) shallow water equations take the form: